camunda/camunda-docs/docs/components/modeler/bpmn/message-events/message-events.md

 ---
 id: message-events
 title: "Message events"
+description: "Message events are events which reference a message; they are used to wait until a proper message is received."
 ---

 Message events are events which reference a message; they are used to wait until a proper message is received.